 - SEO delivers an 8x ROI, double the 4x return of PPC, based on SEO data from 119 companies.
 (NP Digital)

-- On average, companies that implement SEO strategies save up to 400% on ad spending without affecting the attraction of the target audience.
+- On average, companies that implement SEO strategies save up to 400% on ad spend without affecting the attraction of their target audience.
 (Lyfe Marketing)

 Mobile SEO Statistics

-More people have started using mobile phones to search for information on the internet.
+More people have started using mobile phones to search for information online.
 Refer to the following SEO facts that show this trend.

 - 62.73% of the global website traffic comes from smartphone users.
 (Statista)